xut226/RCNN-Pytorch/README.md

 # RCNN-Pytorch
 This is an experimental Pytorcn implementation of RCNN - a convnet for object detection with a region proposal network.
-For details about R-CNN please refer to the paper:Rich feature hierarchies for accurate object detection and semantic segmentation  ## Requirements
+For details about R-CNN please refer to the paper:Rich feature hierarchies for accurate object detection and semantic segmentation.  ## Requirement
 1.pytorch 1.0.0
 2.opencv3-python 3.4.4.19
 ## Training Model